jemmy512/software-engineer/OpenSource/new-allocator-malloc.md

     otherwise need to expand memory to service a "small" request. */

     for(;;) {
-        while ((victim = unsorted_chunks(av)->bk) != unsorted_chunks(av)) {
+        /* place unsorted chunks which do not satisfy the request into bins */ while ((victim = unsorted_chunks(av)->bk) != unsorted_chunks(av)) {
             bck = victim->bk;
             size = chunksize(victim);